Buying guide

 How to Choose

-For value, compare what you get for the price tier: forgiveness for beginners, stability for improving players, and comfort for players who hit often.
+For value, compare what the price tier gives you: forgiveness for beginners, stability for improving players, and comfort for frequent hitters.
 Avoid paying more for specs you are not ready to use.